Metta is one of the 4 Brahma Viharas. These heart-mind states are considered our "divine homes" in Buddhism.

 - May all beings be filled with loving kindness

-- May all beings have inner & outer safety
+- May all beings know that inner & outer safety is their birthright

-- Let all beings be peaceful & at ease
+- Let all beings, including this one, be peaceful & at ease